 from the IBM website.

-In a nutshell, use ITR for serious capacity planning, MIPS if you want a nice
+In a nutshell, use ITRR for serious capacity planning, MIPS if you want a nice

 easy number, and MSUs if you're working with software licensing.
 All these numbers